Purely quadratic non-Gaussianity from tachyonic instability: Primordial black holes and scalar-induced gravitational waves: Extended Press-Schechter Formalism and PBH Formation

 PBHs are expected to form from rare, large-amplitude peaks in the primordial density field.
 For Gaussian statistics, peak theory implies that such high peaks~\cite{Bardeen:1985tr,Escriva:2021aeh} are approximately spherical, motivating the use of the spherical collapse approximation.
 In the present work, we assume that this remains a reasonable first-order description even in the strongly non-Gaussian regime considered here, following Ref.~\cite{Gow:2022jfb}.
 We therefore neglect angular dependence and restrict our analysis to the spherically symmetric monopole ($\ell=0$) of the curvature perturbation.

-We consider the super-horizon evolution of curvature perturbations on a spatially flat FLRW background.
-In the gradient expansion approximation, the perturbed metric at leading order in the uniform-energy density gauge takes the form
+We consider the superhorizon evolution of curvature perturbations on a spatially flat FLRW background.
+In the gradient expansion approximation, the perturbed metric at leading order in the uniform-energy density gauge takes the form,

 where $a(t)$ is the scale factor and $\zeta(r)$ is the curvature perturbation.

 As discussed in the introduction, the curvature perturbation or the local density contrast does not always provide a reliable criterion for PBH formation in this regime.
 We therefore employ the compaction function $\mathcal{C}(r,t)$, a more robust measure defined by the mass excess enclosed within a sphere of areal radius $R(r,t)$ relative to the homogeneous background value~\cite{Shibata:1999zs},